Putnam-Lab/CBLS_Wetlab/README.md

 [<img width="892" alt="Screen Shot 2023-11-08 at 4 02 07 PM" src="https://github.com/Putnam-Lab/CBLS_Wetlab/assets/5198996/002bc5dc-806a-4b8b-95d4-de0ea7ceeb95">]: #

-Other supporting equipments like the pumps, prime lights and filtration systems are an individual component of each tanks.
-Equipments currently not in use or in excess are stored either in the storage area in the aquarium space or in the loading dock storage room.
+Other supporting equipment like the pumps, LED lights and filtration systems are an individual component of each tanks.
+Equipment currently not in use, or in excess, is stored either in the storage area in the aquarium space or in the loading dock storage room.
 If and when needed, the loading dock storage room could be accessed via a key present in the lab.
 If you do not know where you can find the loading dock storage, you can take a look at the map below.

 [Add map for directions to loading dock storage]: #